-How can meditation help smokers to quit?
+How can meditation help smokers quit?

-- Reducing the major smoking trigger: stress
+- Reducing a major smoking trigger: stress

 - Developing mindfulness

-- Boosting your self-control
+- Boosting self-control